 - The timing of an infant’s first words

-- Listening for difficulties in the formation of particular categories of sounds
+- Difficulties in the formation of categories of sounds

-- The sensitivity of nerves around the mouth to touch or temperature extremes
+- Sensitivity of nerves around the mouth to touch or temperature extremes

 Combining subtle hints from those and other observations, as well as assessing risk factors for future speech-language issues, the SLP then develops an effective diagnosis, treatment plan, and prevention toolkit against the development of future disorders.
 Early intervention speech therapy goals include developing skills such as: